-Up until now this was the realm of positive attitude, and easy to lampoon.
+Up until now, this was the realm of a positive attitude, and easy to lampoon.
 But now it’s bona fide science.
 And if you’re in sales, this stuff matters.
 Big time.

 Because as anyone who’s sold long enough knows, it’s largely a mental game we’re dealing with here.
 While keeping your own spirits and enthusiasm at a peak, you also have to manage multiple feats of diplomacy and strategy.
 You size up clients, meet objections and manage conversations all at once, and in a fraction of a second.

 Get expert sales tips straight to your inbox and win more deals